NSHipster/articles/2019-07-08-caemitterlayer.md

-Confetti gets tossed around a lot these days, but not nearly as in the 20<sup>th</sup> century and its iconic ticker-tape parades down the streets of New York City like the one [welcoming home the Apollo 11 astronauts](https://en.wikipedia.org/wiki/Ticker_tape_parade#/media/File:Apollo_11_ticker_tape_parade_1.jpg)
+Confetti gets tossed around a lot these days, but not nearly as in the 20<sup>th</sup> century with its iconic ticker-tape parades down the streets of New York City, like the one [welcoming home the Apollo 11 astronauts](https://en.wikipedia.org/wiki/Ticker_tape_parade#/media/File:Apollo_11_ticker_tape_parade_1.jpg)
 50 years ago.
 Alas, the rise of digital technology made obsolete the stock tickers